Bessie’s Pillow

 bags

-Bessie’s Pillow, A Young Immigrant’s Journey is the true story of the author’s grandmother who immigrated to New York as an 18-year-old in 1906.
-Written in first person, this easy-to-read young adult book can be used in the classroom in a variety of ways—engaging students in reading.
+Bessie’s Pillow, A Young Immigrant’s Journey is the true story of the author’s grandmother who immigrated to the United States of America as an 18-year-old in 1906.

 The Author talks about Bessie at the 92nd St. Y.